Choosing a school for a child with special needs

-Exploring how a child with special needs potentially fits in 10 different school types
+Exploring a child with special need's school fit

 Some students have special needs.
 Your child’s special learning needs are an extremely important factor in school choice: they greatly affect the kind of learning environment, and hence school, that’s right for them.